YuchenTan777/CCI-S2-Coding-Two-Final/README.md

 vis = pyLDAvis.gensim.prepare(lda_model, corpus, dictionary=lda_model.id2word)
 vis
 ```
-**If λ is closer to 1, then words that occur more frequently under the topic are more relevant to the topic.
+**If λ is closer to 1, then words that occur more frequently under the topic are more relevant to the topic.**

-If λ is closer to 0, then the more specific and exclusive words under that topic are more relevant to the topic**
+**If λ is closer to 0, then the more specific and exclusive words under that topic are more relevant to the topic.**

 ![image](https://github.com/YuchenTan777/CCI-S2-Coding-Two-Final/blob/main/pic/visualization/pyLDAvis.png)

+## 5 Conclusion

+I started from scratch by importing, cleaning and processing the newsgroups dataset to build the LDA model.
+Then we saw multiple ways to visualize the outputs of topic models including the word clouds and sentence coloring, which intuitively tells you what topic is dominant in each topic.
+A t-SNE clustering and the pyLDAVis are provide more details into the clustering of the topics.

+It was an interesting attempt to help me better understand the LDA model and the flexibility of the various visualizations.
+At the same time, I found that there are also many people from other countries who use their own languages to build LDA topic models, such as Chinese.
+This is different from the way text is processed in English in many ways.
+I think in the future I can try theme models in multiple languages and use sentiment analysis to complete more visual charts and do some more complex representations.